 They also offer a 97-day money back guarantee, which shows how confident they are in their services.

-In addition, you can save yourself weeks and month if blogging research and overwhelm.
+You can save yourself weeks and month of blogging research and overwhelm.

 All with this one resource…

 - 340+ Terminologies

 - 50+ Popular Services, Tools, and Resources

 - 7 Blogging How-To’s Step-by-Step Tutorials

 - How to Start a Profitable Blog Step-by-Step